danielgtaylor/huma/README.md

 sub := note.SubResource("/likes")
 ```

-The `With(...)` function is very powerful and can accept dependencies, security requirements, parameters, response headers, and response descriptions.
+The `With(...)` function is very powerful and can accept dependencies, security requirements, parameters, response headers, and response description options.
 It returns a copy of the resource with those values applied.

 > :whale: Resources should be nouns, and plural if they return more than one item.
 Good examples: `/notes`, `/likes`, `/users`, `/videos`, etc.